trizen/raku-rosettacode/programming_tasks/P/Price_fraction.md

 # [Price fraction][1]

 Simple solution, doing a linear search.

-Note that in Perl&#160;6 we don't have to worry about floating-point misrepresentations of decimals, because decimal fractions are stored as rationals.
+Note that in Raku we don't have to worry about floating-point misrepresentations of decimals, because decimal fractions are stored as rationals.

 ```perl
 sub price-fraction ($n where 0..1) {